waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Discovered Locations
 - Route 42: MT.MORTAR WATERFALL CAVE INSIDE.
 Sign at (54, 8): ECRUTEAK CITY - MAHOGANY TOWN.
 - Mahogany Town: Welcome to the Home of the Ninja.

+# Reflection Turn #50 Lessons
+- Methodical progression: Always clear the exploration alert by verifying reachable unseen tiles.
+- Tool hygiene: Defined `check_reachable_unseen` to automate exploration checks.
+- Battle efficiency: ICARUS training is the priority for wild encounters.
+- Goal status: Primary goal (Lake of Rage) is active.
+Path is clear.
+- Verification: Root hypotheses for recent puzzles were correct.
+No major errors to report.